eelisl/topseli/README.md

     npm start
     ```

+## Roadmap

+Additional features that are planned to be implemented in the future:

+- [ ] Add authentication and authorization to the API.
+- [ ] Add input validation to the API.
+- [ ] Add input validation to the frontend.
+- [ ] Add the ability to add new electricity usage datapoints.
+- [ ] Add the ability to view electricity usage as a list of cards.
+- [ ] Add the ability to edit and delete electricity usage datapoints.
+- [ ] React Native mobile app
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.